BBRO/BSPB Sugar Beet Recommended List 2019

-The new BBBRO/BSPB Sugar Beet Recommended List for 2018 has quite a few changes from last year, a wholly new look and lots of choice.
+The new BBBRO/BSPB Sugar Beet Recommended List for 2019 has quite a few changes from last year and offers lots of choice.

-Four varieties leave the list (SY Muse, BTS 260, BTS 340 and Davy) and six new varieties are added (Daphna, Senada KWS, BTS 3325, Landon, Degas and Bloodhound).
-The new recommendations, which will be available from four different suppliers, are a testament to the continuing hard work that breeders are doing to advance yields.
+Ten varieties have left the List (Pasteur, Thor, Stingray, Sandra KWS, BTS 470, Leesha KWS, Alisha KWS, Darnella KWS, Landon and Senada KWS) and five new varieties have joined – 1 from Strube (Gauguin), 1 from SESVanderHave (Jura) and 3 from KWS / Betaseed (Kortessa KWS, Philina KWS, BTS 1140).
+The new recommendations, which will be available from the four UK agents, are a testament to the continuing hard work that breeders are doing to advance yields.

-For 2018 the “Recommended” and “Descriptive” Lists, as we had previously, have been combined to form a single, unified List.
+As in 2018, for 2019 the “Recommended” and “Descriptive” Lists, have been combined to form a single, unified List.
 Previously, the Beet Cyst Nematode tolerant and AYPR Resistant varieties had been displayed separately in the “Descriptive List” because the yield data for these varieties was only derived from uninfected conditions and gave no real indication of how they might perform under pest or disease pressure.

-The other big change to the List is the look of it.
-Instead of varieties being listed down the left hand side of the page , with the parameters such as yield, sugar content and bolting along the top, the varieties are listed across the top of the page and the parameters are now down the left margin.
-As such, the sugar beet Recommended List now falls in line with the Lists for all other combinable crops.
+The look of the List remains as it was in 2018, with the varieties listed across the top of the page and the parameters down the left margin.
+As such, the sugar beet Recommended List is now in line with the Lists for all other combinable crops.

 Lots of Choice for Sugar Beet Growers

 Sugar beet growers have plenty of choice and all the Listed varieties should do a decent job – hence their Recommendation.
 However, there are some important and useful differences to exploit.